jrmerwin/Skymind-Android-Documentation/DL4JIrisClassifierDemo.md

 ## DL4JIrisClassifierDemo
 ![](images/screen.PNG)
 ## <a name="head_link1">Setting the Dependencies</a>
 Deeplearning4J applications require several dependencies in the build.gradle file.
 The Deeplearning library in turn depends on the libraries of ND4J and OpenBLAS, thus these must also be added to the dependencies declaration.
-Starting with Android Studio 3.0, annotationProcessors need to be defined as well, thus dependencies for either -x86 or -arm processors should be included, depending on your device, if you are working in Android Studio 3.0 or later.
-Note that both can be include without conflict as is done in the example app.
+Starting with Android Studio 3.0, annotationProcessors need to be defined as well, requiring dependencies for -x86 or -arm processors.
 ```java
 	compile 'com.android.support:appcompat-v7:27.0.2'
         compile 'com.android.support:design:27.0.2'